 10. Include sample copies of contracts for service providers and participant enrollment, other agreements and disclosures, copies of complaint files, advertising materials.
 Contracts should include language that prohibits the comingling of funds, escrow provisions, conflict of interest policies, payment of provisions for debtors, explanation of fees, etc.

-The premium you pay for an Alabama Debt Management Program Bond is dependent on credit and the bond amount required.
+The premium you pay for an Alabama Debt Management Program Surety Bond is dependent on credit and the bond amount required.

 License fees for Debt Management Programs are $250 for the principal office and $5 for each additional location.